Twisted Self-Similarity and the Einstein Vacuum Equations: Introduction

 Since $\underline{\eta}$ and $\zeta$ may be recovered from angular derivatives of $\log\Omega$ and $\eta$, it only remains to discuss the regularity of $\hat{\chi}$ as $v\to 0$.
 For $\hat{\chi}$ we may use self-similarity and the $\nabla_3$ equation for $\hat{\chi}$ (see~\eqref{3hatchi}) to eventually derive an equation of the form

 where, by the previous heuristics, we expect $H_{AB}$ to extend in a H\"{o}lder continuous fashion to $\{v = 0\}$.
-As with the equation~\eqref{lapfrom}, we see that if $b$ is sufficiently small, then while $\hat{\chi}$ may in principle blow-up as $v\to 0$, the rate of blow-up will be ``mild.''
+As with the equation~\eqref{lapfrom}, we see that if $b$ and $\Omega\underline{\omega}$ are sufficiently small, then while $\hat{\chi}$ may in principle blow-up as $v\to 0$, the rate of blow-up will be ``mild.''

 We now quickly observe how the presence of a Fefferman--Graham geometry may be detected by this analysis.
 Namely, it is possible that we have $\lim_{v\to 0}b = 0$.
-In this case, it is then possible to show to that we must also have that $\lim_{v\to 0}\left(\Omega\underline{\omega}\right) = 0$ and, in view of~\eqref{lapfrom}, one is able to see that $\Omega$ extends continuously to $\{v = 0\}$.
+In this case, it is then possible to show that we must also have that $\lim_{v\to 0}\left(\Omega\underline{\omega}\right) = 0$ and, in view of~\eqref{lapfrom}, one is able to see that $\Omega$ extends continuously to $\{v = 0\}$.
 Similarly, $b|_{v=0} = 0$ ends up implying that the tensor $H$ on the right hand side of~\eqref{123456789} vanishes in the limit as $v\to 0$.
 We then eventually conclude that $\hat{\chi}$ also extends regularly to $\{v = 0\}$.
 By repeating the analysis \emph{mutatis mutandis} one eventually concludes that, as long as the initial data is sufficiently differentiable, any sequence of derivatives of a metric component or Ricci component must extend continuously to $\{v = 0\}$.
+(See Appendix~\ref{feffgrahamreggauge}.)

 We close the section by observing that even though it may appear at first glance as if our above analysis could only be expected to hold to the future of the null hypersurface $\mathcal{H}$, it is in fact equally valid in a region to the past of $\mathcal{H}$.
 The point is that the above arguments just involve integration of the null structure equations as ODE's with all angular derivatives treated as errors on the right hand side (as opposed to energy estimates).
 It thus makes no difference whether this argument is done to the past or future of $\mathcal{H}$.